MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/implement-webapi-component.md

 When you select one of the create buttons, the button's `onClick` event handler checks the value of the button selected and uses the Web API action to create an account record with the revenue field set to the button's value.
 The name field of the account record will be set to *Web API code component (Sample)* with a random `int` appended to the end of the string.
 The callback method from the Web API call injects the result of the call (success or failure) into the custom control's result `div`.

-The `deleteRecord` method renders a button which opens a lookup dialog when selected.
-The lookup dialog allows you to select the account record you want to delete.
-Once an account record is selected from the lookup dialog, it is passed to the 'deleteRecord' method to delete the record.
+The `deleteRecord` method renders a button which deletes the selected record in the dropdown.
+The dropdown control allows you to select the account record you want to delete.
+Once an account record is selected from the dropdown and the **Delete Record** button is selected, the record is deleted.
 The callback method from the Web API call injects the result of the call (success or failure) into the custom control's result `div`.

 The [FetchXML](/powerapps/developer/data-platform/use-fetchxml-construct-query.md) `retrieveMultiple` method renders a button in the code component.
 When the `onClick` method of this button is called, FetchXML is generated and passed to the `retrieveMultiple` function to calculate the average value of the revenue field for all the accounts records.
 The callback method from the Web API call injects the result of the call (success or failure) into the custom control's result `div`.